Laravel-Backpack/docs/5.x/crud-how-to.md

 // by defining `data_source` you are telling Backpack that the `Posts` select should be an ajax select.
 ```
-In this scenario the same two selects would be generated, but behind the scenes Backpack will switch between the `regular Video select` and the `ajax Post select`.
+In this scenario the same two selects would be generated, but for the Post, your admin see an AJAX field, instead of a static one, use POST instead of GET etc.

 To further customize the fields you can use `morphTypeField` and `morphIdField` to configure the select sizes etc.